And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 See, they thought they had won the day.

-They thought they'd won the day that human be human beings are responsible for man-made global warming.
+They thought they'd won the day that human beings are responsible for man-made global warming.

-But now that the hoax has been revealed, apparently some doubters, some what's what's the word uh deniers, are posting comments at popular science, upsetting the validated consensus of expertise.
+But now that the hoax has been revealed, apparently some doubters, some what's the word, deniers, are posting comments at popular science, upsetting the validated consensus of expertise.

 And so our expertise is being challenged, and we are going to limit that by eliminating all comments.